-Competency ruling delayed in 11-year-old boy’s fatal shooting of child
+Ruling delayed in 11-year-old’s fatal shooting of child

 The attorney for the 11-year-old boy who has been charged with shooting a 3-year-old boy to death asked for the charges against her young client to be dismissed saying the child is not competent to stand trial.